TheCountt/AWS-Cloud-Solution/Documentation.md

   - Select instances as target type
   - Enter the target group name
   - Select the VPC you created
-  - For health checks, select HTTPS and health check path as /healthstatus
+  - For health checks, select HTTP and health check path as /healthstatus
   - Add Tags
+  - Register Tooling instance as target

+Repeat above steps for Wordpress

+- Configure ALB for Webservers
+The ALB for the webservers should not be internet facing.
+And we'll need two ALBs, one for Tooling and Wordpress
+- Create an internal ALB
+  - From the EC2 Console, click Load Balancers.
+  - On the block for Application Load Balancers, click create
+  - Enter the name for the load balancer
+  - Select the VPC you created, check the two AZs and add the private subnets you have.
+Click next.
+  - On the next page, select the webserver security group
+  - Configure routing, select the Tooling target group
-  - Register Webserver(tooling and wordpress) instances as targets
+  - Register targets (unnecessary if you configured your target group correctly)
+  - Click Review and complete the process

+    Repeat the above steps for the Wordpress ALB

-- Configure Autoscaling for Webservers
+- Configure Autoscaling for Webservers(Tooling and Wordpress)

 For Tooling
   - Enter the name
-  - Select the appropriate launh template, click Next
+  - Select the appropriate launch template, click Next
   - Select the VPC and select the two public subnets you created, click Next
   - For health checks, select ELB too.
 Click Next.
   - For Group size, enter 2 for minimum and desired capacity, 4 as maximum capacity